Securing AI Agent File Uploads with MIME Type Restrictions¶

 Requirement: Member firms must establish and maintain a system to supervise the activities of associated persons, including technology controls for data uploads and transfers.

-Solution Support: - DLP policy enforces MIME type restrictions across all Copilot Studio agents - Sentinel monitoring detects high-volume upload attempts (potential policy violation or attack) - Audit trail provides evidence of supervisory controls effectiveness
+Solution Support: - Data policies constrain upload-capable connectors across Copilot Studio environments - Sentinel monitoring detects high-volume upload attempts (potential policy violation or attack) - Audit trail provides evidence of supervisory controls effectiveness

 SEC 17a-4 — Recordkeeping¶